YCloudYUSA/sandboxes_html/README.md

 ```
 Sandbox

-Welcome to the YMCA CodeShare demo site!
-Compare the three themes currently offered on YMCA CodeShare and discover the range of
+Welcome to the YMCA Website Services demo site!
+Compare the three themes currently offered on YMCA Website Services and discover the range of
 capabilities across different installation levels of the platform.
 ```